-When you’re a new parent, you have lots to figure out.
-But one thing you might not have thought about is your baby’s umbilical cord.
-This is the tube-like structure that carries food and oxygen from you to your baby while you’re pregnant.
-It also carries waste products away from the baby so your body can get rid of them.
+The umbilical cord is the tube-like structure that carries food and oxygen from a mother to her baby while pregnant.
+It also carries waste products away from the baby so the mother’s body can get rid of them.

 After you give birth, doctors clamp and cut the cord.
-It has no nerves, so neither you nor your baby will feel anything.
+The cord has no nerves, so neither you nor your baby will feel anything.
 A small stump will be left on your child’s belly.
 It can be anywhere from a half-inch to an inch long.